hyperledger/aries-rfcs/features/0453-issue-credential-v2/README.md

 * `comment` -- an optional field that provides human readable information about this Credential Proposal, so the proposal can be evaluated by human judgment.
 Follows [DIDComm conventions for l10n](../0043-l10n/README.md).
 * `credential_proposal` -- an optional JSON-LD object that represents the credential data that Prover wants to receive.
 It matches the schema of [Credential Preview](#preview-credential).
+* `formats` -- contains an entry for each `filter~attach` array entry, providing the the value of the attachment `@id` and the verifiable credential format and version of the attachment.
+Accepted values for the `format` items are provided in the per format "Attachment" sections immediately below.
 * `filter~attach` -- an array of attachments that further define the credential being proposed.
 This might be used to clarify which formats or format versions are wanted.

-##### Propose Attachment - Hyperledger Indy
+##### Propose Attachment Registry

+###### Hyperledger Indy

-For Hyperledger Indy The following `@id` values may be used:
+For Hyperledger Indy the following `format` values may be used:

 - `hlindy-zkp-v1.0` -- The Indy ZKP Verifiable Credentials Model v1.0.

-The v1.0 filter attachment is a JSON object including one or more of the following:
+The Hyperledger Indy v1.0 filter attachment is a JSON object including one or more of the following:

 * `schema_issuer_did` -- optional filter to request credential based on a particular Schema issuer DID.
 * `schema_id` -- optional filter to request credential based on a particular Schema.
 This might be helpful when requesting a version 1 passport instead of a version 2 passport, for example.